LunaRood/Blib/README.md

 * [Develop additional subpackages](#developing-blib-subpackages), to enable Blib to deal with more asset types.
 (Not yet possible)

 ### Reporting issues
-If you encounter a bug or issue with Blib, before reporting it make sure you are using the latest released version of blib (you can check the latest version on the [releases page](../../releases)), and Blender version 2.76 or later, as no previous versions are officially supported.
+If you encounter a bug or issue with Blib, before reporting it make sure you are using the latest released version of Blib (you can check the latest version on the [releases page](../../releases)), and Blender version 2.76 or later, as no previous versions are officially supported.

 Once you verified all of the above, you can head to the [issues page](../../issues), and click the "New issue" button.
 Start by giving it a short and descriptive title.
 Then you write your report in the following format, replacing the fields with the appropriate info: